Tyler Cook

-Tyler Calvin Cook (born September 23, 1997) is an American professional basketball player for the Ibaraki Robots of the Japanese B.League.
+Tyler Calvin Cook (born September 23, 1997) is an American professional basketball player who most recently played for the Osos de Manatí of the Baloncesto Superior Nacional (BSN).
 He played college basketball for the Iowa Hawkeyes.

 Early life

 Cook has an older brother.
 Cook played for Chaminade College Preparatory School alongside Jayson Tatum.
 As a senior, the duo led the team to a state title, where Cook scored 17 points in the championship game.
 In 2015, Cook announced his intentions to attend the University of Iowa.

 College career

 He entered the starting lineup straight away during his freshman season but fractured his right index finger in November and missed seven games.
 He averaged 12.3 points and 5.3 rebounds per game on a team that reached the NIT.
 During his sophomore season he averaged 15.3 points and 6.8 rebounds per game.
 In March 2018, Cook submitted paperwork for early entry into the 2018 NBA draft, but did not hire an agent.

 Cook scored 26 points as the Hawkeyes defeated Connecticut to win the 2K Classic tournament.
 He had another 26 as Iowa beat their rivals Iowa State.
 Cook missed a game against Northwestern on January 9, 2019, with a knee injury, though the team won without him.
 As a junior, Cook led Iowa to the NCAA tournament and averaged 14.5 points and 7.6 rebounds per game.
 Cook declared for the NBA draft and hired an agent.